techmunk/sassphp/README.md

 	$ git submodule init
 	$ git submodule update

+Also remember that libsass now uses submodules on its own, so update those too.

 ...and compile it!
 I've written a little PHP script to do all the stuff you need to do:

 	$ php install.php